Widiskel/initia-daily-bot/Readme.md

 10. Send 0.1 TIA to Other (NOON) (EXPERIMENTAL)
 11. Send 1 USDC to Other (BLACKWING) (EXPERIMENTAL)
 12. Send 5 TUC to Other (TUCANA) (EXPERIMENTAL)
-13. Send 0.0001 ETH to Other (TUCANA) (EXPERIMENTAL)
+13. Send 0.0001 ETH to Other (MINIMOVE) (EXPERIMENTAL)
 14. Swap 1 INIT to USDC
 15. Swap 1 INIT to TIA
+16. Swap 1 INIT to TUC
+17. Swap 1 INIT to ETH
-16. Stake 0.1 INIT to Omninode
+18. Stake 0.1 INIT to Omninode Account
-17. Stake 0.5 USDC / INITIA LP to Omninode
+19. Stake 0.5 USDC / INITIA LP to Omninode Account
-18. Stake 0.01 TIA / INITIA LP to Omninode
+20. Stake 0.01 TIA / INITIA LP to Omninode Account
-19. Stake 0.0001 ETH / INITIA LP to Omninode
+21. Stake 0.0001 ETH / INITIA LP to Omninode Account
-20. Request Faucet for Tucana
+22. Request Faucet for Tucana Account
-21. Add 1 TUC to Tucana Liquidity PERP
+23. Add 1 TUC to Tucana Liquidity PERP
-22. Swap 1 INIT to USDC on TUCANA DEX
+24. Swap 1 INIT to USDC on TUCANA Account
-23. Roll Dice 3x on CIVITIA
+25. Roll Civitia Dice 3x For Account
-24. Claim Staking Reward on Omninode
+26. Claim Staking Reward on Omninode
-25. Vote a Proposal
+27. Vote a proposal
+28. Move Initia Stakes from Omninode to Nodes.Guru
+29. Add Liquidity INIT/USDC on Tucana Liquidity Pool

 ## Set Up